suchithrass119/adminpanal-laraval11/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## LARAVAL 11 ADMIN LT 3 ADMIN PANAL

+Use this template for admin panal modules.
+Remember to add composer & .env .
 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: